TartuNLP/grammar-worker/models/README.md

 more modest precision.
 This trade-off is best balanced by the model trained on the 10:1 Reference Corpus + Web sample.
 All three models outperform the existing rule-based open-source speller Vabamorf and the spell-checker used in MS Word.

 Spell-checking results benefit significantly from word replacements based on a list of reoccurring learner errors and expert corrections.
 The list was compiled on the basis of the Estonian Interlanguage Corpus data (excluding the test material) and contains appr.
 3,000 spelling errors.
 When using list-based preprocessing, our models achieve a higher error correction precision and F<sub>0.5</sub> score compared to Google Docs spelling and grammar checker.

+### Correction list

+Now only available model is errors_corrections_min3/correction_list.csv

+Model contains at least three times occured words with error from training material which have one possible correction.

 ### Evaluation results